IKAROS: Mission progress

 The project was reactivated on 20 June 2013 in the expectation that the satellite would wake up from a hibernation state as more power from the solar panels became available.
 The team was able to receive telemetry from the IKAROS between 20 June and 12 September 2013, after which contact was again lost.
 The loss of contact was around the predicted time of the spacecraft again entering a low-power hibernation mode as power from the solar panels decreased.
 Available communication time through the Usuda Deep Space Center antenna was limited, so data was gathered only intermittently to estimate the speed, trajectory and rotation of the satellite.
 As of August 2013, acceleration from the IKAROS sail had changed the craft's speed by approximately 400 m/s in total.

 Transmissions were again received on 22 May 2014, the spacecraft flying at a distance of about 230 million kilometers from the Earth.
 By May 2014, IKAROS was on a ten-month orbit around the Sun, spending seven months of each orbit in hibernation mode due to insufficient power.
 By 23 April 2015, the spacecraft woke up from hibernation mode for the 4th time and was flying at a distance of about 120 million kilometers from the Earth.
 On 21 May 2015, JAXA could not receive a signal from IKAROS and concluded that the spacecraft had shifted to the hibernation mode for the fifth time, as expected.
-Based in May 2015 data the position of IKAROS at the time was about 110 million kilometers away from the Earth, and about 130 million kilometers from the Sun.
+Based on the last data received during May 2015, the position of IKAROS at the time was about 110 million kilometers away from the Earth, and about 130 million kilometers from the Sun.

+The operation was terminated officially on 15 May 2025.